 Companies with manual ITSM policies often struggle to link the details of how an incident was resolved to the actual systems that were involved, leaving them with limited clarity into the records of their assets.
 This prevents them from making informed decisions about relevant upgrades, replacements, etc.

 With an IT service desk solution that is integrated with an IT asset management environment, organizations can save comprehensive histories of all problems and issues for every element of their technology infrastructure.

 Answering routine inquiries is an ineffective use of your IT resource’s time.
 Businesses need to assure that their valuable resources are being utilized to their fullest potential.
 Cloud-based services desk software gives end-users with “self-service” features and the ability to track the status of open issues online themselves.

 Furthermore, the can access a knowledge base that will enable them to troubleshoot and resolve common problems on their own, freeing up support staff to focus on the resolution of issues that are more urgent and complex.

 IT Support Processes That Lack Structure

 An IT service management solution provides you with a standardized process for handling issues and forms the structure for your IT help desk and IT support processes.
 This helps you establish and implement regular workflows to be followed should a new ticket be opened.
 Monotonous and repetitive tasks can be streamlined and automated.

-TeamHeadquarters aims to help you mature your IT organization with their integrated system that allows for formalization of IT through ITSM.
+TeamHeadquarters aims to help you mature your IT organization with its integrated system that allows for the formalization of IT through ITSM.
 Their Key ITSM Components include:

 - Availability Management